Vickyyn/task-tracker/README.md

 ## Help documentation

 ### System/hardware requirements:
-Python 3 (please see https://www.python.org/downloads/ to download)
+Python 3 (please see https://www.python.org/downloads/ to download if needed)

 ### Dependencies:
 Third party packages used include PrettyTable and Art.
 Steps for downloading these have been included in the installation instructions below.

-### Installation instructions
+### Installation and usage instructions
-### First time:
 1. Open Terminal
-2. Clone (or download) the files for the application:
+2. Clone (or download) the files for the application by running the following (you only have to do this once - skip this step when running the application on subsequent times):
    `git clone git@github.com:Vickyyn/task-tracker.git`
    Note: If you cannot do this step due to not having git installed, please follow this guide for installation: https://github.com/git-guides/install-git
-3. Navigate into the cloned/downloaded folder where the files are stored:
-   `cd task-tracker/src`
-4. Create a virtual environment to store dependencies (this is so the dependencies are confined to the virtual environment.
-If you would like to download the dependencies globally, then please skip this step, step 5, and step 8)
-5. Enter the virtual environment.
-You should see (venv) in front of your command line after this step:
-   `source venv/bin/activate`
-6. Download dependencies (prettytable 3.4.1 and art 5.7, as well as a subdependency of wcwidth 0.2.5):
-   `pip install -r requirements.txt`
-7. You are ready to go!
-Enter the following to run the programme:
-   `python3 main.py`
-8. If you wish to continue using Terminal after closing the application, input the following to exit the virtual environment (the (venv) should disappear from the start of the command line):
-   `deactivate`

-### Using the programme after first installation:
-1. Open Terminal
-2. Navigate into the task tracker folder:
-   `cd task-tracker/src`
-3. Enter the virtual environment (to access the dependencies).
-You should see (venv) in front of your command line after this step.
-If you have downloaded the dependencies globally during first installation, then you can skip this step and step 5:
-   `source venv/bin/activate`
-4. Run the programme:
-   `python3 main.py`
-5. If you wish to continue using Terminal after closing the application, input the following to exit the virtual environment (the (venv) should disappear from the start of the command line):
-   `deactivate`
+3. Run the following command to start the application!
+It will let you know if there are any errors prior to running the application:
+   `./src/run_task_tracker.sh`